-We are happy that our country can host again the United Nations Climate Summit.
+We are happy that our country can host again the United Nations Climate Change Conference.
 We treat it as the recognition of our efforts taken to date.
 We are ready to assume the role of a leader in this dialogue and to take an active part in the development of solutions.

 The Paris Agreement does not provide for decarbonisation, but for so-called climate neutrality.
 This is a return to climate policy which is expected to protect the climate and, at same time, enable the preservation of the specificity of national economies – this is particularly important for Poland.